Luke Petitgout: Tampa Bay Buccaneers

 Petitgout signed with the Tampa Bay Buccaneers in March 2007.
 Petitgout started out the 2007 season as the Buccaneers' starter at left tackle, but tore his ACL in week 4 against the Carolina Panthers.
 This injury led to Petitgout being placed on injured reserve, ending his 2007 season.
 The Bucs released him on August 16, 2008.

+Honors

+In 2013 he was inducted into the Delaware Sports Hall of Fame.

 Personal life

-Petitgout was sentenced to jail on December 19, 2015 for 30 days for harassing his ex-wife.
+Petitgout was sentenced to jail on December 19, 2015, for 30 days for harassing his ex-wife.

+According to Court Records, Petitgout's ex-wife has a permanent restraining order against him.
+He is also estranged from his children and has not had contact with them since 2015.